mdlacasse/Owl/README.md

 For simulating your own realizations, use the files beginning with template.
 Make a copy and rename them keeping the same extension and give them your own names.
 Then you'll be able to personalize a case with your own numbers and start experimenting with Owl.
+## Basic capabilities
+Owl can optimize for either maximum net income under the constraint of a given bequest, or maximize the bequest under the constraint of a desired net income profile.

+Current version has no optimization of the allocation ratio nbetween accounts.
+If there is interest, that could be added in the future.

 ## Let's explore the functionality of the tool through a specific example.
 With less than 15 lines of code, one can generate a full case study.